-Altered Images: Photographs manipulated for artistic purposes by applying digital and/or traditional special effects (i.e. colorizing, toning, collage, photo composites, HDR, etc.).
+5. Altered Images: Photographs manipulated for artistic purposes by applying digital and/or traditional special effects (i.e., colorizing, toning, collage, photo composites, HDR, etc.).

-A sixth category is for images taken with a mobile device (phone or tablet).
-The Smithsonian will award a prize to the best photograph submitted in any of the five categories that was taken with a mobile device.
-You must affirmatively check the provided box to submit your annual contest entry to the mobile competition.
+6. Mobile: The Smithsonian will award a prize to the best photograph submitted in any of the other categories that was taken with a mobile device (phone or tablet).

-Photographs must have been shot by the entrant since January 1, 2012.
+To be eligible for any category, a photograph must have been shot by the entrant since January 1, 2013.

 For a photo in which a person is recognizable, you must secure a model release from the subject or, in the case of a minor, the subject’s parent or guardian and provide it to the Smithsonian upon request.
-A sample release is available at http://media.smithsonianmag.com/documents/PC2013_web_modelrelease.doc.
+A sample release is available at: http://www.smithsonianmag.com/photocontest/modelrelease/.

 How to enter:

 High-quality scans of non-digital photographs are acceptable.
 Digital photographs should be taken at the highest resolution possible.
-Use the on-line entry form on our website.
+Use the online entry form on our website.
 Complete a separate form for each photo submitted.
 Photographs must be in a .jpeg, .jpg or .gif format.
-Files submitted may not be larger than 5Mb.
-The 60 finalists will be asked to submit a high-resolution file or an original negative, print or slide.
-Original negatives, prints, or slides will be returned to finalists.
+Files submitted may not be larger than 10 MB.
+The 70 finalists will be asked to submit a high-resolution file or an original negative, print or slide.
+Original negatives, prints or slides will be returned to finalists.